pablof7z/ai-sdk-provider-claude-code/README.md

 **This is an unofficial community provider** and is not affiliated with or endorsed by Anthropic or Vercel.
 By using this provider:

-- You understand that your data will be sent to Anthropic's servers through the Claude Code CLI
+- You understand that your data will be sent to Anthropic's servers through the Claude Code SDK
 - You agree to comply with [Anthropic's Terms of Service](https://www.anthropic.com/legal/consumer-terms)
 - You acknowledge this software is provided "as is" without warranties of any kind